GreenFlag31/pdf-to-image-generator/README.md

 async getPDFDocument();

 /**
- * Convert the PDF to PNG with the informations provided in the constructor.
+ * Convert the PDF to PNG or JPEG with the informations provided in the constructor.
  * @returns Promise<PngPageOutput[]>
  */
 async convert();

 /**
- * Get the total size of the PNG in Mb on disk after conversion.
+ * Get the total size of the PNG or JPEG in Mb on disk after conversion.
  * @returns Promise<number>
  */
 async getTotalSizeOnDisk();